 Volume 3 - deals with who is eligible to bid on departmental tenders.
-This volume is based on the National Prequalification System for Civil (Road and Bridge) Construction (NPS) and sets out details of the prequalification system for Contractors including, in Queensland, Asphalt Contractors.
+This volume is based on the National Prequalification System for Civil (Road and Bridge) Construction (NPS) and sets out details of the prequalification system for Contractors in Queensland, including Asphalt Contractors.